Education is the key to equality and opportunity.

 As of Date

-Since February 2022, the FSA website has been the data source for weekly FAFSA completed application count for Ohio schools.
+The Federal Student Aid (FSA) website is the data source for weekly FAFSA completed application count for Ohio schools.
 FSA completed apps are from first time filers who are 19 years old or younger on June 30 of the high school year.
 This count includes underclass persons who complete a FAFSA.

-The ODE website is used for October grade 12 count for Ohio schools.
+The Ohio Department of Education and Workforce (ODEW) website is used for October grade 12 count for Ohio schools.
 The annual October grade 12 counts are data provided by schools and districts.
-ODE releases the data in January of each year.
+ODEW releases the data in January of each year.

 Ohio’s FAFSA percent completion is